fhiso/legacy-format/media-type-spec.md

 The serialization of a text payload consists of

 1. a single space (U+0020); if the payload is empty, this *may* be omitted

 2. the text of the payload, with the following modifications:

+    - insert splits into the payload as follows:

-    - the payload may be split; each *line terminator* *shall* be replaced with a CONT-split and any number of CONC-splits *may* be added before or after any character.
+        - each *line terminator* *shall* be replaced with a CONT-split
+        - and any number of CONC-splits *may* be added before or after any character.

         Each split is encoded as

         1. a *line break*
         2. the structure's level plus 1, encoded as a base-ten integer
         3. a *delimiter*
         4. either `CONT` or `CONC`, depending on the split type
-        5. a single space (U+0020 "` `") which *may* be omitted if this break is immediately followed by another break or if there are no characters in the payload text after this break
+        5. a single space (U+0020 "` `") which *may* be omitted if this split is immediately followed by another split or if there are no characters in the payload text after this split

-    - each at sign (U+0040 "`@`") which is either the first character of the payload text or is immediately preceded by a break, and which is not immediately followed by a number sign (U+0023 "`#`"), *shall* be represented by two at signs (U+0040 U+0040, "`@@`")
+    - each at sign (U+0040 "`@`") which is either the first character of the payload text or is immediately preceded by a split, and which is not immediately followed by a number sign (U+0023 "`#`"), *shall* be represented by two at signs (U+0040 U+0040, "`@@`")

 {.ednote ...}
-The above handling of @ is sufficient to encode both the 1.0 through 5.5.1 specifications written rules where @#...@ is special nad all other @ are doubles;
+The above handling of @ is sufficient to encode both (a) the 1.0 through 5.5.1 specifications written rules where @#...@ is special and all other @ are doubled;
-and the common practice which ignored those rules.
+and (b) the common practice which ignored those rules.
 In particular,

 - it ensures a text paylaod can never be confused with a pointer
 - it keeps pre-7.0 "escape sequences" unchanged
 - it doubles the minumum number of @ to do that
-- systems that wish to double more @ can do so be defining a payload text modification as part of the GEDC Version {/}
+- systems that wish to double more @ can do so be defining a payload text modification as part of the semantics of payloads in their specification
+{/}

 Each **line terminator** matches production `LineTerm`